isabekoviskandar/isabekoviskandar/README.md

 # 💫 About Me:
-Hi my name is Iskandar and I am backend developr
+Hi my name is Iskandar and I am backend developer

 ## 🌐 Socials: